Gmail “Confidential” Mode and Google Docs vs Document DRM for security

 FAQs

-If you want to ensure only the intended recipient can view it, then you need to use end-to-end encryption – there are many companies that provide secure email software and services.
+If you want to ensure only the intended recipient can view it, then you need to use end-to-end encryption such as S/MIME which is available for Google’s paid Enterprise accounts.
+There are also many companies that provide secure email software and services.
 Alternatively, you can encrypt attachments using a separate file encryption application such as PGP, or add encryption and DRM to PDF files using Safeguard PDF Security.

 Can you send a password protected PDF in Gmail?